Know-how and research interest

 - NASH model: different diets, usually characterized by high-fat (HFD) or methionine-choline deficient (MCD) content are administered in order to induce metabolic liver disease that may progress to fibrosis and cirrhosis with portal hypertension

-- Measurement of portal pressure by invasive cannulation of an ileocolonic vein or the splenic pulp.
+- Measurement of portal pressure by invasive vascular cannulation.

 - Measurement of systemic hemodynamics, heart rate and arterial pressures by invasive cannulation of the femoral or carotid artery

-- Measurement of portosystemic shunting (PSS) by injection of radioactive or colored microspheres in the portal vein or the splenic pulp followed by the measurement of the fractions of microspheres going to the capillary beds of the lung and the liver.
+- Measurement of portosystemic shunting (PSS) by injection of radioactive or colored microspheres in the portal vein or the splenic pulp followed by the measurement of the fractions of microspheres retrieved from the capillary beds of the lung and the liver.

-- Measurement of splanchnic arterial and portal venous blood flow by using non-constrictive perivascular ultrasound flow probes placed on superior or inferior mesenterial artery or the portal vein.
+- Measurement of splanchnic arterial and portal venous blood flow by using non-constrictive perivascular ultrasound flow probes.

 - Measurement of central venous pressure by invasive cannulation of the internal jugular vein.